portto/cadence/docs/language.md

 Restricted types only allow access to a subset of the members and functions of the type that is restricted, indicated by the restrictions.

-The syntax of a restricted type is `T{U1, U2, ...
-Un}`, where `T` is the restricted type, a concrete resource or structure type, and the types `U1` to `Un` are the restrictions, interfaces that `T` conforms to.
+The syntax of a restriced type is `T{U1, U2, ...
+Un}`, where `T` is the restricted type, a concrete resource or strucure type, and the types `U1` to `Un` are the restrictions, interfaces that `T` conforms to.

 Only the members and functions of the union of the set of restrictions are available.

-Restricted types are useful for increasing the safety in functions that are supposed to only work on a subset of the type.
+Restricted types are useful for increasing the safety in functions that are suposed to only work on a subset of the type.
 For example, by using a restricted type for a parameter's type, the function may only access the functionality of the restriction:
 If the function accidentally attempts to access other functionality,